LouisAndreN/pi5-nvme-iot-ml-partitionning/README.md

 Flash a SD card (max 64GB) with Ubuntu Server LTS with Raspberry Pi Imager.
 Plug the SD card and the NVMe on the Pi 5 and boot on the SD card.
 Connect by SSH on the Pi.
-Open the commands.sh file and execute all the commands one by one to setup the NVMe.
+Open the setup_commands.sh file and execute all the commands one by one to setup the NVMe.
 Once done, shutdown the Pi 5 and remove only the SD card.
 Now the Pi should boot Ubuntu Server on the NVMe and you can connect to it by SSH.